This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 The walks up onto the escarpment provide panoramic views across Kakadu.

 The sandstone plateau of Nawurlanja and the walk to the lookout are the perfect location to do some birdwatching.
-You will often see brolgas, kingfishers, rainbow bee-eaters, royal spoonbills, pelicans and magpie geese in these waterways.
+You will likely see brolgas, kingfishers, rainbow bee-eaters, royal spoonbills, pelicans and magpie geese in these waterways.

 The Anbangbang Gallery and other rock art nearby was photographed by British naturalist Sir David Attenborough in 1962.